soasme/rio/docs/introduction.rst

 Communication between services is a tough problem for developers.
 There are two popular paradigm to complete asynchronous lightweight messaging tasks:
 Choreography and Orchestration.
-And Rio have a flavour of Choreography.
+And Rio has a flavour of Choreography.
 As producer of the message doesn’t have to know what other service supposed to do, it just provides an event, to which consumers may respond or no. On the other hand, as consumer of the message doesn't have to keep listening on message